fssa-batch3/mohammedajmal.iqbol__web_project/README.md

         - The user is redirected to the User HomePage page.

+### View account details
+- Scenario 1: Successfully View account details
+    - Steps:
+        1. Log in as a User.
+        2. Click the Profile icon in top-right.
+        3. Navigate to the User Profile page.
+    - Expected Result:
+        - The User can view his account details.

+### Edit account details
+- Scenario 1: Successfully edit account details
+    - Steps:
+        1. Log in as a User.
+        2. Navigate to the User Profile page.
+        3. Click the "Edit" button.
+        4. Update the account details.
+        5. Click the "Done" button.
+    - Expected Result:
+        - The User's account details are updated.

+### Delete account details
+- Scenario 1: Successfully Delete account details
+    - Steps:
+        1. Log in as a User.
+        2. Navigate to the User Profile page.
+        3. Click the "Delete" button.
+        4. Accept the Alert Confirmation.
+    - Expected Result:
+        - The User's account details is Deleted.

+### View User Avatar
+- Scenario 1: Successfully View User Avatar
+    - Steps:
+        1. Log in as a User.
+        2. Click the Profile icon in top-right.
+        3. Navigate to the User Profile page.
+    - Expected Result:
+        - The User can view his User Avatar.

+### Edit User Avatar
+- Scenario 1: Successfully edit User Avatar
+    - Steps:
+        1. Log in as a User.
+        2. Navigate to the User Profile page.
+        3. Click the "Edit" button.
+        4. Update the User Avatar by Add New Profile Link.
+        5. Click the "Done" button.
+    - Expected Result:
+        - The User's New Avatar is updated.

+### Delete User Avatar
+- Scenario 1: Successfully Delete User Avatar
+    - Steps:
+        1. Log in as a User.
+        2. Navigate to the User Profile page.
+        3. Click the "Delete User Profile" button.
+        4. Accept the Alert Confirmation.
+    - Expected Result:
+        - The User's New Avatar is Deleted.

 ### View Courses
 - Scenario 1: Successfully view courses
     - Steps: